wp-plugins/nextgen-facebook/readme.txt

 #page { overflow:visible; }
 `

 Note: There is also a known issue with Facebook's "Like" button flyout and the WP Twenty Eleven and Twenty Twelve themes.
 The `<iframe>` flyout created by Facebook's JavaScript (for the "Like" button) gets clipped, and no solution has yet been found.
-Facebook's "Send" button flyout, on the other hand, appears unaffected by this issue.
+Facebook's "Send" button flyout, on the other hand, appears to be unaffected by this issue.

 = Q. Why are there duplicate Facebook / Google fields on the user profile page? =

 **A.** NextGEN Facebook Open Graph (NGFB) adds a "Facebook URL" and "Google URL" field to the profile page.
 If you already have another plugin that adds these fields to the profile page (under different names), you can tell NGFB to use these other field names instead.
 You can also remove or change the description of these additional fields (changing "Google URL" to "Google Link" for example).
 See the "Rename or Add Profile URL Fields" section in the [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) tab for additional information.

-= Q. Why does NextGEN Facebook Open Graph ignore the &lt;img/&gt; HTML tags in my content? =
+= Q. Why does NGFB ignore the &lt;img/&gt; HTML tags in my content? =

 **A.** The images used in the Open Graph meta property tags for Posts and Pages are chosen in this sequence: